gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.OptedStoreAddress.md

 > `optional` **address1**: `string`

-- Address of the opted store
+- Address of the opted store.

 ***